pixie.codes pixie.codes

 Evidence checklist

-Why this matters for AIM-style review
+Why this matters before print lock

-It separates modes
+It separates production checks

 The packet makes logo overlays, inversion, and weak color choices explicit scanner-risk topics instead of burying them in visual preference.